Login

 4.3 Players should expect to play one match per round when participating in the main event.
 The exceptions to this are:

-• Players in a group that exceed 64 players may be required to play 2 matches in the early stages of the event if they are required to play in a preliminary qualifying match.
+• Players in a group that exceed 32 players may be required to play 2 matches per day in the early stages of the event if they are required to play in a preliminary qualifying match.

 • Players who play in a plate event may be required to play up to 2 matches per day.

-4.4 Every effort is made to guarantee players at least two matches.
-In the case of knockout draws of eight players or more, players who lose their first match will be offered the opportunity to play in a Plate event, but must opt in by telling the Event Coordinator immediately after their match.
+4.4 Every effort is made to give players at least three matches.
+In the case of knockout draws of eight players or more, players who lose their first match will be offered the opportunity to play in a Plate event, but must opt in by telling the Event Manager immediately after their match.

 5. Player Seeding, Age Group Draw Creation and Scheduling

-5.1 The Tournament Manager has overall responsibility for creation of the age group draws and the scheduling of the event with the support of the Event Coordinator.
-The Tournament Manager will seek advice from age group seeding representatives in order to seed the players, and will also take into consideration past results and personal knowledge.
+5.1 The Tournament Director has overall responsibility for the creation of the age group draws and the scheduling of the event with the support of the Event Manager.
+The Tournament Director will seek advice from age group seeding representatives in order to seed the players, and will also take into consideration past results and personal knowledge.

 5.2 The seeded position of players will be shown on the draw as follows 1, 2, 3-4, 5-8, 9-16, 17-32.
 Players in a seeded range (3-4, 5-8 etc.) will be entered in these positions randomly and no consideration will be given to the relative ranking of the players within this range.

 5.4 The playing schedule will stipulate the start time and court for each match.
-This may be amended by the Event Coordinator in conjunction with the Tournament Manager, but an earlier time will only be with the agreement of both players.
+This may be amended by the Event Manager in conjunction with the Tournament Director, but an earlier time will only be with the agreement of both players.

 6. Match Conduct